rod-higgins/search_api_postgresql/README.md

 - Database queries
 - Embedding API calls
 - Vector similarity calculations

-### Custom Embedding Fields

-You can create custom vector fields in your Search API index:
-1. Add a field with "Vector" data type
-2. Populate it with your own embeddings
-3. The backend will automatically create appropriate indexes
+- Key retrieval operations (without exposing actual key values)

 ## Troubleshooting

 ### Common Issues

+1. **Key not found errors**:
+   - Verify the key exists in `/admin/config/system/keys`
+   - Check key permissions and provider configuration
+   - Use `drush search-api-postgresql:validate-keys` to diagnose

-1. **pgvector extension not found**:
+2. **pgvector extension not found**:
    - Ensure pgvector is installed and enabled in PostgreSQL
    - Check that your user has permissions to create extensions

-2. **Azure AI API errors**:
+3. **Azure AI API errors**:
-   - Verify your endpoint URL and API key
+   - Verify your endpoint URL and API key using the test connection feature
    - Check your Azure AI Services quotas and limits
    - Ensure your deployment name matches the model configuration

-3. **Vector index creation fails**:
+### Security Issues

+1. **Plain text credentials detected**:
+   - Module will refuse to start with plain text credentials
+   - Create appropriate keys and update configuration
+   - Use the validation commands to verify setup

+2. **Key decryption failures**:
-   - Check PostgreSQL version (requires 12+)
+   - Check key provider configuration
-   - Verify pgvector extension is properly installed
-   - Check database permissions
+   - Verify key permissions and access

-### Performance Issues

-1. **Slow vector searches**:
-   - Ensure vector indexes are created (HNSW recommended)
-   - Consider adjusting similarity thresholds
-   - Monitor PostgreSQL query performance

-2. **High API costs**:
-   - Implement result caching
-   - Optimize embedding batch sizes
-   - Consider re-embedding frequency
+   - Review Drupal logs for detailed error messages

 ## Contributing

 Please follow Drupal coding standards and include tests for new functionality.
+When contributing security-related features, ensure they follow security best practices.

 ## License